FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Submitted a PR to opsdroid fixing an issue and also created a test for the quick fix which didn't increase the coverage.

 **Thoughts:**  Didn't do much coding today because I came home quite tired from work.
 I was able to submit a PR and reply to some questions on opsdroid.

+### Day 49: March 8, 2018 (Codecademy, Scotch.io)
+##### Codecademy - Javascript, Scotch.io - Getting started with Vue

+**Today's Progress**: Started a course on Vue framework.
+After doing the introduction exercise (creating hello world) I decided to get some basics on Javascript.

+**Thoughts:** I can see the similarities between Python and Javascript and my knowledge of Python comes in handy when trying to pick up another language.
+Currently the javascript course on codecademy is 24% done, I'm eager to get back and try things with Vue as it seems a nice thing to know and play with.